• About Texas Travel Talk

 Let me help you find the wildflowers that grow in Texas.
 As you plan your wildflower drive, look out for these Texas wildflowers.
 Many of them are in our state parks and small towns.

-You also may want to look for Texas festivals and events or Texas Bluebonnet Festivals as you plan your trip.
+You may also want to look for Texas festivals and events, or the Texas Bluebonnet Festivals, as you plan your trip.

 • Indian Blanket – the blanket flower